Skip to content

 By the end of this module you will have:

-• visualMap for the colour scale
+• visualMap for the shared colour scale

 Here’s what we’ll be building: